Bewin007/Product-Development/README.md

 ---

-You can also detect your movements live with your webcam, you can run the code line below.
+You can also detect your movements live with your webcam, you can run the below code line below.
 Sit up
 ```
 python main.py -t sit-up